 The Adoption Process

 - Applications are reviewed in chronological order based on date received.

-- We ask that you select at least one and at most three of the dogs in our care that you think are a good match and why.
+- We ask that you select at least one and at most three of the dogs in our care that are available for adoption and that you think are a good match and why.
 Please, visit this page with their profiles to get to know them better.

 - If the dog(s) listed in your application is(are) a match to your family, we check the references you provided.
 Otherwise, a member of the Adoptions Team will contact you to discuss options.